This is the fourth post in my “Taxes for Your Family” series.

 The average rate in this (simplified) example* is 29%.
 That is still a lot of taxes, but a bit different from 35%.

 Don’t use these examples to try and calculate your own taxes.
-Every situation has its own details, and marginal rates interact with interact with other tax rates, including the alternative minimum tax, Social Security tax, and Medicare tax rates.
+Every situation has its own details, and marginal rates interact with other tax rates, including the alternative minimum tax, Social Security tax, and Medicare tax rates.

 The point is simply that there is a big difference between the marginal rate and the effective average rate that you will end up paying.
 You may be pleasantly surprised.